-Fit the centring springs into place and use pliers to bend the hooked ends of the springs so that the springs cannot easily or accidentally be removed.
+Use pliers to bend the hooked ends of the springs so that the springs cannot easily or accidentally be removed.

-Adjust the spring tension by altering the length of the anchor bolts so that the nose wheel will return to centre when there is no weight on the nose wheel (hold the tail down to do this check).
-When adjustments are complete tighten the anchor bolt nuts.
+Adjust the spring tension by altering the position of the anchor bolts so that the nose wheel will return to centre when there is no weight on the nose wheel (hold the tail down to do this check).
+When adjustments are complete tighten the anchor bolts and nuts.